Join Our FREE Live Webinar

 Investors who possess equitable title (or equitable interest) have the option of selling/assigning their contractual rights to another potential buyer – who is referred to as the end buyer or a cash buyer – using the legal instrument known as an assignment of contract.

-Wholesaling properties resemble another real estate investment known as flipping houses, except a flipper must traditionally take title for the short-term, with the intent to renovate/update/rehab the property and then sell.
+Wholesaling properties resemble another real estate investment known as flipping houses, except a flipper must traditionally take the title for the short term, intending to renovate/update/rehab the property and then sell it.

 What Do You Need To Know About Wholesaling Houses In Vermont?